Country-Made Bombs and Improvised Explosive Devices (IEDs)

 The forensic examination of an IED runs across three phases and three agencies.

 Phase 2: Recovery (post-blast scene exploitation).
 If the device has already detonated, the scene is gridded into quadrants centred on the crater.
 Every fragment within a defined search radius is recovered, bagged, labelled and logged.
 Priority targets: timer chip or watch fragments, battery casing, switch parts, electronic-board fragments, and the initiator (detonator) casing.
 Intact detonator casings often carry the manufacturer batch marking required by the Explosives Rules 2008.
-Residue swabs from the crater walls and near-field objects feed the forensic analysis of explosives and post-blast residues covered in the next bullet.
+Residue swabs from the crater walls and near-field objects feed the forensic analysis of explosives and post-blast residuescovered in the next bullet.

 Phase 3: Exploitation and chargesheet.
 Recovered fragments and swabs go to the CFSL Hyderabad post-blast laboratory and, for central counterterrorism casework, to the NSG forensic exploitation cell.
 Fragment analysis (crater dimensions, fragment dispersion, recovered switch and circuit-board components) tells the lab what device type was used and gives a "bomb-maker signature": tape brand and colour, wire colour scheme, switch model, IC number on the circuit board, soldering style.
-The NIA then files the chargesheet under the Unlawful Activities (Prevention) Act and the Explosive Substances Act 1908, with the forensic report admitted under Section 39 of the Bharatiya Sakshya Adhiniyam 2023 (see BSA forensic evidence in court
+The NIA then files the chargesheet under the Unlawful Activities (Prevention) Act and the Explosive Substances Act 1908, with the forensic report admitted under Section 39 of the Bharatiya Sakshya Adhiniyam 2023 (see BSA forensic evidence in court).
+Every transfer is logged in the chain-of-custodyregister, with sealed-container labelling and tamper-evident packaging.

 What gets challenged in court